 Tufte and Mefalopulos (2009) emphasize that the core of participatory communication places in four main components, there are dialogue, voice, educational media, and action-reflection.
 Dialogue is an important foundation because it encourages horizontal communication, that is all parties can convey ideas through the action-reflection-action cycle.
-This process begins with the problem identification that often shows information gaps and social or economic injustice.
+This process begins with the problem identification, which often shows information gaps and social or economic injustice.
 Furthermore, the voice element refers to critical awareness in interpersonal relations, which emphasizes providing space for marginalized groups to express concerns, formulate solutions, and act.
 The media also has a central role in supporting participatory communication, particularly, media communities which can be a channel for marginalized groups to get involved in public discussions and voice relevant issues.
 Unfortunately, the important role of the media is often not explicitly explained in participatory communication practices.
 Finally, action-reflection describes the society empowerment process after through dialogue and joint consensus.
 The actions taken are the result of collective reflection on the conditions faced, so the rising solutions that truly appear from the society needs and awareness itself.

 2. methodology

 The method applied is qualitative research with descriptive characteristics.
 The collected data will be interpreted to obtain results.
-In this research, several methods were used to collect data, including: Observation, interviews, and documentation obtained from the Cilegon City Government, the KOTAKU Program Coordinator, and the society who received benefits from the KOTAKU program.
+In this research, several methods were used to collect data, including Observation, interviews, and documentation obtained from the Cilegon City Government, the KOTAKU Program Coordinator, and the society that received benefits from the KOTAKU program.